California program to lease land under freeways faces scrutiny after major Los Angeles fire | News Channel 3-12

 Apex has confirmed the litigation but has not answered other questions through a lawyer.

 Owners of two of the companies that subleased the property said they had warned of fire danger and other hazards related to homeless people living under the freeway.
-Luis Cartagena of Eagle Wood Services said he decided to stop using the space for his wood pallet business more than a year ago because he was losing so much to theft.
+Luis Cartagena of Eagle Wood Services said he stopped using the space for his wood pallet business more than a year ago because he was losing so much to theft.

 Rudy Serafin said he’s been leasing space under I-10 from Apex since 2009.
 He uses it to store supplies for businesses in the garment district including hangars, boxes and bags.
 He also stores office supplies including hand sanitizer, which is flammable.